January 18th, 2017.

 1. Meeting Transaction Deadlines

-Traditionally banks and lenders can take a little bit longer than we wish with approving some loan transactions, and in the world of definite deadlines this is time many of us can’t afford.
+Traditionally banks and lenders can take a little bit longer than we wish when approving some loan transactions, and in the world of definite deadlines this is time many of us can’t afford.

 Thankfully, bridging loans can be approved within a number of days, meaning your deadlines will be met and neither you nor your business is left out of pocket as banks dot their Is and cross their Ts.